 Walnuts are popular ingredients or toppings for pastries and other baked dishes, but there’s just so much more about this brain-looking nut than meets the eye.
 For example, did you know that the walnut is the oldest tree food in history?
 Humans have been eating walnuts as far, far back as 7,000 B.C.!
 Walnuts also aren’t nuts in the strictest sense — they are actually the seeds of a drupe or a “stone fruit”.

 If you’re a health nut (pun intended!), you would also know that walnuts are one of the most nutritionally dense foods.
 It contains not just protein, dietary fiber, and lots of healthy fats, but also vitamins A, C, E, and K, seven of the eight B vitamins, and a host of minerals.
 In particular, walnuts are rich in magnesium and manganese; 100 grams of walnuts contain 45 percent and 163 percent (yes, you read that right!) of the recommended daily value of these essential nutrients.

 For those looking for alternatives to dairy, walnut milk is a great choice.
 Maybe you’ve tried almond milk or other kinds of plant-based milks for your smoothies before, but don’t dismiss walnut milk just yet.
 It’s not just delicious and nutritious, it also foams beautifully!
 It’s great for smoothies, iced coffee, and other drinks and recipes that call for creamy or frothy milk.
-Try using an unsweetened variant of walnut milk to really let the natural taste of walnuts blend beautifully, and not clash with added flavors or sweeteners.
+Try using an unsweetened variant of walnut milk to really let the natural taste blend beautifully, and not clash with added flavors or sweeteners.
 You can also use it for recipes that call for walnuts, like an apple-walnut crumb pie or the Arabic dessert künefe, to further enhance the walnut taste.